TwisterMW/php-model-generator/README.md

 Then the arguments that the constructor of the DataModel is expecting are the CRUD action to be performed and the extra parameters.

-## Creating an API
+## Defining a webservice
-Once you've generated your models you can create an API folder with the webservice files of your backend.
+Once you've generated your models you can create a 'ws' folder with the webservice files of your backend.
 Then in these files you can instantiate your models and perform the CRUD actions in order to manage data with your Front-End application.

-(Example of API file)
+(Example of WS file)
 ```php
     require '../models/YourModel.php;